-Response: Details will be elaborated in call applications. for 5 years is required by the program and it has to be respected. nme 8.2.6.2 National Standards to be respected Specify the standards, certificates, relevant public authorities be referred to? and Response: List of standards is in Annex.
-8.2.6.3.
-Economic viability of the • Enterprise from the text holding/farm from the title? or holding Response: Refers to applicant.
-8.2.12 Indicators and targets Total number of projects supported 6,505: Way too many projects.
-E.g. Croatia - 277 projects; Number of holdings investing livestock management in view reducing N20 and methane emissing (manure storage): Clarify how number was estimated; g. of in of ions • Total investment in physical capita holdings supported in EUR 155,979,487: Unrealistic amount ba on the number of projects plant Croatia envisioned 151,000 EUR 277 projects proposed. ased Response: Taken in consideration, figures modified. are 8.2.13 Administrative procedure It is not clear who can submit application. the procedure Response: Eligible recipient.
-Measure - Diversification of rural economy - • If the overall goal of this measure is increase the degree of diversificate and the development of economactivities in rural areas, with tion mic

-General possibility of job creation and

-comments improvement of quality of life in rural

-areas too, the development of

-TOURISM solely, as the only activity

-within this measure is considered as

-unacceptable.
-If this measure is based

-exclusively on tourism, it is logical that

-parallel to the measure it is important to

-simultaneously implement Measure of

-• •

-improving and developing the rural infrastructure, because as far as the

-south of Serbia, the only places that have

-the ability to provide tourism services

-are infrastructural undeveloped, and

-thus, this measure alone would be

-uncomplimentary.
-If we wish to

-provide a diversified economy in rural

-areas, it is necessary to expand the scope

-of activities to those activities that

-encourage the development of rural

-economy, primarily referring to:

-- direct sales,

-- traditional crafts,

-- on-farm processing,

-- renewable energies,

-- services in rural areas;

-• List of eligible costs is very poorly

-defined, just as it is the case with the

-acceptable activities.

 Response:

-Some measures will be in NPRD and
+Details will be elaborated in call for

-some should be covered from other

-funds and National programmes of other

-Ministries.

-Measure - 21/07/20 11/07- City of Niš, The two envisioned measures of IPARD
+applications.

+5 years is required by the programme

+and it has to be respected.

+8.2.6.2 National Specify the standards, certificates, and

+Standards to be relevant public authorities being

+respected referred to?

+Response:

+List of standards is in Annex.

+8.2.6.3. • Enterprise from the text or

+Economic holding/farm from the title?

+viability of the 6

+holding Response:

+Refers to applicant.

+T T T

+8.2.12 Indicators • Total number of projects supported -

+and targets 6,505: Way too many projects.
+E.g. of

+Croatia - 277 projects;

+• Number of holdings investing in

-Department of II (Investment in physical assets of
+livestock management in view of

-physical assets on Agriculture and agricultural holdings and Investments in

-farms - General Rural Development physical assets concerning processing

-comments Ivan Pavlović, and marketing of agricultural and

-Group Coordinator fishery products) are focused either on

-to manage and agricultural holdings which tend to

-coordinate projects produce quality raw material that could

-coordinate projects be used in the processing industry, or
+reducing N 2 0 and methane emissions

+(manure storage): Clarify how the

+number was estimated;

+• Total investment in physical capital by

+holdings supported in EUR -

+155,979,487: Unrealistic amount based

+on the number of projects planned.

+Croatia envisioned 151,000 EUR for

+277 projects proposed.

+Response:

+Taken in consideration, figures are

+modified.

+8.2.13 It is not clear who can submit the

+Administrative application.

+procedure

+Response:

+Eligible recipient.

+Measure - • If the overall goal of this measure is to

+Diversification of increase the degree of diversification

+rural economy - and the development of economic

-or used in the processing mutatry, or
+activities in rural areas, with the

+General possibility of iob creation and General comments possibility of job creation and improvement of quality of life in rural areas too, the development of TOURISM solely, as the only activity within this measure is considered as unacceptable.
+If this measure is based exclusively on tourism, it is logical that parallel to the measure it is important to simultaneously implement Measure of improving and developing the rural infrastructure, because as far as the south of Serbia, the only places that have the ability to provide tourism services are infrastructural undeveloped, and thus, this measure alone would be uncomplimentary.
+If we wish to provide a diversified economy in rural areas, it is necessary to expand the scope of activities to those activities that encourage the development of rural economy, primarily referring to: - direct sales, - traditional crafts, - on-farm processing, - renewable energies, - services in rural areas; • List of eligible costs is very poorly defined, just as it is the case with the acceptable activities.
+Response: Some measures will be in NPRD and some should be covered from other funds and National programmes of other Ministries.
+Measure - Investments in physical assets on farms - General comments 14 21/07/20 14 City of Niš, Department of Agriculture and Rural Development Ivan Pavlović, Group Coordinator to manage and coordinate projects The two envisioned measures of IPARD II (Investment in physical assets of agricultural holdings and Investments in physical assets concerning processing and marketing of agricultural and fishery products) are focused either on agricultural holdings which tend to produce quality raw material that could be used in the processing industry, or